 Universities with a difference

-Both Canadian Military Colleges (CMCs); Royal Military College Saint-Jean (RMC Saint-Jean) in Saint-Jean-sur-Richelieu, Quebec, and the Royal Military College of Canada (RMC) in Kingston, Ontario, are both Canadian military universities — they truly are Universities with a difference.
+Both Canadian Military Colleges (CMCs); Royal Military College Saint-Jean (RMC Saint-Jean) in Saint-Jean-sur-Richelieu, Quebec, and the Royal Military College of Canada (RMCC) in Kingston, Ontario, are both Canadian military universities — they truly are Universities with a difference.

 As an officer cadet or naval cadet at RMC Saint-Jean, you will embark on an invigorating journey to become a part of a proud heritage.
 Officer cadets and naval cadets are enabled to excel in a demanding environment that values excellence in academics, physical fitness, second language ability and leadership.
 The CMC environment cultivates self-discipline, self-motivation and mutual respect, and the Colleges Motto: Truth, Duty, Valour guides staff and students in everything they do.